kgdunn/pid-book/least-squares-modelling/least-squares-exercises.rst

 .. question::

 	Some data were collected from tests where the compressive strength, :math:`x`, used to form concrete was measured, as well as the intrinsic permeability of the product, :math:`y`.
 There were 16 data points collected.
 The mean :math:`x`-value was :math:`\overline{x} = 3.1` and the variance of the :math:`x`-values was 1.52.
 The average :math:`y`-value was 40.9.
 The estimated covariance between :math:`x` and :math:`y` was :math:`-5.5`.

 	The least squares estimate of the slope and intercept was: :math:`y = 52.1 - 3.6 x`.

 	#.
 What is the expected permeability when the compressive strength is at 5.8 units?

 	#.
 Calculate the 95% confidence interval for the slope if the standard error from the model was 4.5 units.
 Is the slope coefficient statistically significant?

 	#.
 Provide a rough estimate of the 95% prediction interval when the compressive strength is at 5.8 units (same level as for part 1).
 What assumptions did you make to provide this estimate?

 	#.
 Now provide a more accurate, calculated 95% prediction confidence interval for the previous part.

 .. answer::
+	:fullinclude: no

 	#.
 It is :math:`\hat{y} = 52.1 - 3.6(5.8) = 31.22`